• Home

 Comments

-1. Mark Leggett says
+Mark Leggett

 Shannon – the Kokoda Trail; we’re signed up for the 9 days early Aug trek… how would you rate the challenge of a 9 day jaunt?
 Not near as difficult as the 6 or 7..?
 I ask as I only see Day1 of your log here…